cady-x/docsify-example/README.md

-# <a id="home-page"></a> Home Page
+# <a id="home-page"></a> What is BobaFinder?

-> This is the home page.

-You can write all the markdown that you want here.
-You should update this page, the other pages, and the left navigation (sidebar.md).
-The index.html file doesn't contain any of the content for the site.
-These pages use Docsify: https://docsify.js.org/#/?id=docsify
+> BobaFinder is an app that allows you to find and rate boba tea locations in your area.